RoonServer

 The 'Launch at startup' option

-Roon Server on a Windows PC has a "Launch at startup" option so that Roon Server will start up automatically when the user logs in to Windows.
+On both macOS and Windows Roon Server has a "Launch at startup" option so that Roon Server will start up automatically when the user logs in.

 On Linux, Roon Server runs as a service.
 You can manually start/stop it if needed.
 You can disable the service if (for whatever reason) you do not want it to load at startup and enable/start it manually afterward.